-The CEFR is an international standard for describing language proficiency across six levels (A1, A2, B1, B2, C1, C2), from basic to advanced.
-Each level is defined by ``can-do descriptors'' that specify expected communication abilities.
-We used an LLM to annotate WordNet senses with these CEFR levels, thereby constructing a CEFR-annotated WordNet.
-As shown in Figure~\ref{fig:wordnet}, these annotations can be used in conjunction with semantic networks to help learners acquire vocabulary while considering relationships among words, as well as to learn basic and advanced paraphrases through synonyms.
+The CEFR is an international standard for describing language proficiency across six levels, namely, A1, A2, B1, B2, C1, and C2, ranging from basic to advanced.
+Each level is defined by ``can-do descriptors'' that specify expected communicative abilities.
+We used an LLM to annotate WordNet senses with CEFR levels, thereby constructing a CEFR-annotated WordNet.
+As shown in Figure~\ref{fig:wordnet}, these annotations can be used in conjunction with semantic networks to help learners acquire vocabulary while considering relationships among words and learn basic and advanced paraphrases through synonyms.
 The annotation pipeline involves three steps.
-First, we gather glosses for target words from WordNet and the English Vocabulary Profile (EVP) Online\footnote{\url{https://englishprofile.org/?menu=evp-online}}~\citelanguageresource{Capel:12}, which provides CEFR levels for individual senses.
-Next, an LLM computes the semantic similarity between the glosses from WordNet and the EVP.
+First, we collect glosses for target words from WordNet and the English Vocabulary Profile (EVP) Online\footnote{\url{https://englishprofile.org/?menu=evp-online}}~\citelanguageresource{Capel:12}, which provides CEFR levels for individual senses.
+Next, the LLM computes the semantic similarity between the glosses from WordNet and the EVP.
 Finally, we assign CEFR levels to the corresponding WordNet senses based on these similarity scores.

-As our method for annotating WordNet senses with CEFR levels is automatic, it eliminates the need for labor-intensive manual work.
-However, because automatic labels can contain errors and WordNet lacks gold-standard CEFR levels, their reliability must be verified indirectly.
-To address this, we built contextual CEFR-level classifiers that predict a sense’s proficiency level from its usage, as shown in Figure~\ref{fig:classifier}.
+Because our method for annotating WordNet senses with CEFR levels is automatic, it eliminates the need for labor-intensive manual work.
+However, automatic labels may contain errors, and WordNet does not provide gold-standard CEFR levels.
+Therefore, their reliability must be verified indirectly.
+To address this issue, we built contextual CEFR-level classifiers that predict a sense's proficiency level from its usage, as shown in Figure~\ref{fig:classifier}.
 These classifiers predict the CEFR level for a word sense based on its context, not just for the word itself.
-We assess the quality of our annotations by comparing classifiers trained on our data with those trained on the EVP gold-standard levels.
-We also examine the effectiveness of the LLMs for this task in few-shot and fine-tuning settings.
+We evaluate the quality of our annotations by comparing classifiers trained on our data with those trained on the EVP gold-standard levels.
+We also examine the effectiveness of LLMs for this task in few-shot and fine-tuning settings.

-The contributions of this study can be summarized as follows: \begin{itemize} \item \textbf{CEFR-Annotated WordNet.} We developed a new resource by assigning CEFR proficiency levels to 10,644 WordNet senses corresponding to 5,645 lemmas, effectively linking the WordNet sense inventory with CEFR standards.
+The contributions of this study can be summarized as follows: \begin{itemize} \item \textbf{CEFR-Annotated WordNet.} We developed a new resource by assigning CEFR proficiency levels to 10,644 WordNet senses corresponding to 5,645 lemmas, thereby linking the WordNet sense inventory with CEFR standards.
 Our annotated WordNet covers approximately 80\% of all single-word senses in the EVP (8,289 out of 10,394).